2.7. Applying patches

 Re-build LAMMPS via the “make” command.

-If you wish to edit/change a src file that is from a package, you should edit the version of the file inside the package sub-dir of src, then re-install the package.
-The version in the src dir is merely a copy and will be wiped out if you type “make package-update”.
+If you wish to edit/change a source file that is part of a package, you should edit the version of the file inside the package folder in src, and then re-install or update the package.
+The version in the src directory is merely a copy and will be wiped out when you type “make package-update”.